 Garbage Disposal, Recycling, Bulky Items Removal

-Montreal garbage and recycling pickup dates and times are the same for most neighborhoods in 2017-2018.
-The only exception is Lachine where pickups scheduled December 25 are moved to December 26, 2017 and January 1 pickups are moved forward to January 2, 2018.
+Montreal garbage and recycling pickups usually scheduled on Mondays are postponed until the next day in several neighborhoods.
+Thus, pickups scheduled December 25 are moved to December 26, 2017 and January 1 pickups are moved forward to January 2, 2018.

 Montreal ecocentres are closed December 24, 2017 through January 2, 2018.